Focus and Scope

 Ta’allum: Islamic education journal published by Faculty of Education and Teacher Training (FTIK), State Islamic Institute (IAIN) Pontianak, West Borneo, Indonesia.
 The scopes included area: Islamic education and any additional Islamic studies related to Islamic education.

 - Open Submissions

 Peer Review Process

-Al-Albab reviewing policies are: - Every submitted paper will be reviewed by at least two peer-reviewers. - Reviewers are unaware of the identity of the authors, and authors are also unaware of the identity of reviewers. - Reviewing process will consider novelty, objectivity, method, scientific impact, conclusion, and references.
+At-Turats Reviewing policies are: 1.
+Every submitted papaer will be reviewed by at least blind peer-reviewer 2.
+Reviewer are unaware of the identity of the authors, and authors are also unaware of the identity of reviewers.
+3. Reviewing proces will consider novelty, objectivity, method, scientific impact, conclusion, and references.